itsguysmiley/vpl-samples/README.md

 # Generate Random Test Case Data in VPL
 VPL (Virtual Programming Lab) is a plugin maintained by Juan Carlos Rodriguez (https://github.com/jcrodriguez-dis/moodle-mod_vpl) and these scripts are used to extend its functionality to provide random test case data.
+As a high school computer science teacher, it often bothered me that students could write simple conditional statements to solve problems when they already knew what the expected output would be.
+Using randomized test cases significantly reduces the occurence of these issues.

 The primary idea of these scripts is to create a 'Parent' VPL activity that has 'master' characteristics allowing 'child' activities to have randomized test case data.
 Once the Parent & Child are created, teachers can simply 'Duplicate' the child to create more activities quickly.
 Follow the instructions below to create a VPL activity in the language of your choice that produces randomized output that students can read into their applications using STDIN.